stuhunter4/cars_in_movies_project/README.md

 ### Summary Analysis

-* The proportion of cars with higher sales than the prior year was not significantly higher over time, for cars that with appearances in films.
+* The proportion of cars with higher sales than the prior year was not significantly higher over time, for cars that appeared in films.
 This was true regardless of whether the plot presence was high or low.
-The effect of films on car sales over time is not discernable here.
+The effect of films on car sales over time is not apparent here.
 * Vast majority of vehicles had sample size (n<8) too small for calculating correlation, or had no meaningful association whatsoever.
-A few select cars had strong associations with their sales, or % change in sales, and either the level of plot presence, the total number of appearances in films, or both.
-The association with film presence was sometimes positive, sometimes negative.
+A few select cars had strong associations with their sales, or % change in sales, and either the level of plot presence, total number of appearances in films, or both.
+The association with film presence was mostly positive, sometimes negative.

         206 cars have sample size n>=8, out of 446 cars total.
         240 cars have a sample size too small to evaluate (n<8).
-        76 cars have significant strength r value >0.5 or <-0.5, while 130 have no  significant correlation coefficient
+        76 cars have significant strength r value >0.5 or <-0.5, while 130 have no significant correlation coefficient.

 * Given yearly sales data, this study would not being able to recommend investing in product placement in movies.
 This conclusion is as much due to the limitations and weaknesses of this research project, as it is to an absence of results.
 * Conclusion:  Given the number of limitations, lack of precision, and inability to generalize findings, more research would need to be done on car product placement in films.
-A much better project could be designed for more meaningful findings, especially along the guidelines in the Future Ideas section.
-However, such a project is not possible at this time, given lack of time and access to resources.
+A much better project could be designed for more meaningful findings, along the guidelines in the Future Ideas section, as one example.
+Such a project is not possible at this time, given lack of time and access to some of the data.

 ### Future Ideas